simonmichael/hledger_site/src/index.md

 ## Who made this?

-hledger is brought to you by [Simon Michael](http://joyful.com) and [140+ contributors](CREDITS.html).
+hledger is offered to you by [Simon Michael](http://joyful.com) and [140+ contributors](CREDITS.html).
-I have been building and relying on this project continuously since 2007, funded mostly by unrelated consulting work.
+I have been building and relying on this project (in "spare time") since 2007, funded mostly by unrelated consulting work.
+I did it because I had great need to transform my financial life, I had the right tools and [inspirations](ledger.html) and visions, and I continue because I enjoy it and it seems to be a way I can be of service.
-I hope you too will find it useful in transforming your relationship with time and money.
+I hope you too will find hledger/PTA useful in transforming your relationship with money and time.

-hledger is a gift.
-Once you have achieved some success with it, you might want to become one of the generous **[sponsors](sponsor.html)** helping to sustain this project and my (or other devs') work on it.
+After enjoying some personal or organisational success with it, you might want to become one of the generous **[sponsors](sponsor.html)** helping to sustain this project and my (or other devs') work on it.
 My family thanks you!